DinnS/CppPlayground/README.md

 Detailed and specific instructions on how to compile the project can be found in the folder containing the corresponding folder with .cpp files.
 Please refer to these instructions for a step-by-step guide.

+## Reference/Disclaimer

+This repository, located in the **BookChallengesGaddis** folder, contains solutions to programming challenges derived from `Starting Out with C++: From Control Structures to Objects by Tony Gaddis`.
+All task descriptions have been paraphrased for educational purposes only.
+For full content, please refer to the original book.